Does sunday school still exist?

-In the 1960s, the term Sunday School could refer to the building and, on rare occasions, to education classes.
+In the 1960s, the term Sunday School was used to refer to the building and, on rare occasions, to education classes.
 By the 1970s, even the largest Sunday school had been demolished.
-The current phrase refers mainly to catechism classes for children and adults that take place before the start of a religious service.
-Among all the non-Baptist churches I visited, most felt fortunate to have two or three small group Bible studies for adults that met all year or part of the year.
+Nowadays, the phrase mainly refers to catechism classes for children and adults that take place before the start of a religious service.
+In non-Baptist churches, there are usually two or three small group Bible studies for adults that meet all year or part of the year.

 Terence Wedgeworth